 These eggless chocolate chip cookies are crispy, chewy and delicious.
-If you have an egg allergy or don’t feel like running to the store for eggs, these egg free cookies are for you!
+If you are out of eggs or have an egg allergy, these egg free cookies are for you!
 Bonus: they taste just like classic chocolate chip cookies!

 Egg prices keep going up and I have been getting a lot of requests for egg free recipes.
 These egg free chocolate chip cookies are just as delicious as chocolate chip cookies.
 They might even be more delicious!